128technology/docs/docs/cc_fips_compliance_guidelines.md

 ## Out of Scope Features

-The following functionality and platforms are not allowed under Common Criteria.
+The following functionality and platforms are not certified under Common Criteria.

 - Non-Juniper branded hardware platforms and Juniper branded hardware platforms not explicitly included.
 - Juniper SSR Software for virtual platforms.